-The research focuses on Northern Ghana which covers about 40% (97,000Km2) of the nation's surface area.
-It has a total population of 5 Million and by contrast has a far lower literacy rate compared to the national rate4.
-This area is selected for the case study because its rural areas fit the targeted group; being an agriculture-production region, having impact on the nation's food security, but being more deprived of infrastructure, and with higher illiteracy rates.
+The research focuses on Northern Ghana which covers about 40% (97,000Km2) of the nation's surface area).
+It has a total population of 5 Million and by contrast has a far lower literacy rate compared to the national rate (see Section 1.1.3).
+This area is selected for our case studies because its rural areas fit the targeted group; being an agriculture-production region, having impact on the nation's food security, but being more deprived of infrastructure, and with higher illiteracy rates.